blocknative/assist/README.md

   handleNotificationEvent: Function // Called on every tx notification event with a transaction event object
   timeouts: {
     txStall: Number // The number of milliseconds after a transaction has been sent before showing a stall notification if not confirmed in the blockchain
-  }
+  },
+  recommendedWallets: {
+    desktop: Array, // Array of Objects that define wallets this dapp supports on desktop to users that don't have a wallet
+    mobile: Array // Array of Objects that define wallets this dapp supports on mobile to users that don't have a wallet }
 }
 ```